bartosz-antosik/vscode-spellright/README.md

 ### **User Dictionaries**

 Spell Right stores words considered as spelled correctly and not existing in the main spelling engine (a.k.a. ignored words) in plaintext dictionary files.
-All the extension's commands add words to two main files, user and workspace dictionaries, both contained in `spellright.dict` files, one located in user settings folder and another in workspace settings folder (`.vscode`).
+All the extension's commands add words to two main files, user and workspace dictionaries, both contained in `spellright.dict` files, one located in user settings folder and the other in workspace settings folder (`.vscode`).
 Besides these there can be any number of `*.dict` files in workspace settings folder e.g. dictionaries containing specialized vocabularies like **medical terms**, **trademark names** etc. User dictionary is always used and workspace dictionaries are used in the context of opened folder.
 All provided dictionaries are used in conjunction.

+### **Symbols in Source Code Documents**

+When spelling source code class of document which provides symbol information for the document (e.g. the symbols which are used when <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>O</kbd> is pressed to perform GoTo symbol operation) the symbols are used for spelling of the document.
+It reduces the number of false spelling warnings mostly in comments which provide source code documentation on the usage of these symbols, e.g. variables, function parameters etc.

 ## Screenshots